ShiroTakeda/gams-mode/README.txt

 have installed NTEmacs, cmdproxy.exe is also installed in the same directory as runemacs.exe.

-Windows 2000/XP has cmd.exe as the shell.
+MS Windows has cmd.exe as the shell.
 But it is not recommended to use cmd.exe.
-So 2000/XP users had better use bash or cmdproxy, too.
+So MS Windows users had better use bash or cmdproxy, too.

 If you use bash(.exe), write the following in "~/.emacs.d/init.el"